uzh-dqbm-cmi/fragmentstein/README.md

 ```sh
 fragmentstein -h
 ```

-Alternatively, you can install it from sources:
+Alternatively, you can install it from source:
 Clone the repository.
+(This will not take care of the dependencies)
 ```sh
 git clone https://github.com/uzh-dqbm-cmi/fragmentstein
 cd fragmentstein
 ```

-Add the path of the _'./scripts/fragmentstein.sh'_ into your PATH, best in your ~/.bashrc or ~/.zshrc using the following command:
+Add the path of the _'./scripts/fragmentstein.sh'_ into your PATH.
+In your ~/.bashrc or ~/.zshrc using the following command:
 ```sh
 echo 'export PATH=$(pwd)/scripts/fragmentstein.sh:$PATH' >> ~/.bashrc
 ```